department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/dispute.md

 template: detail-page
 title: Dispute your VA copay charges
 display_title: Dispute copay charges
-collection: healthCare
+collection: healthCarePay
-spoke: Manage Benefits
-order:
+order: 1
-lastupdate: 2019-02-07
+lastupdate: 2019-02-08
+relatedlinks:
+  - heading: Other information you may need
+    links:
+    - url: /health-care/pay-copay-bill/financial-hardship/
+      title: Request financial hardship assistance
+      description: If you're struggling to pay your copays, learn how to request a repayment plan, debt relief, or copay exemption.
+    - url: /health-care/current-copay-rates/
+      title: Current copay rates
+      description: View our current copay rates for different services and medication.
+    - url: /health-care/update-health-information/
+      title: Update your health benefits information (VA Form 10-10EZR)
+      description: Update your personal, financial, or insurance information after you’re enrolled in the VA health care program.
+    - url: /health-care/financial-assessment/
+      title: How your income affects eligibility and copays
+      description: Learn more about how we assess and verify your income to help determine your eligibility and whether you'll pay copays for certain types of care and medications.

 ---

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext">
-You have the right to dispute all or part of your VA copay debt.
-To avoid late charges, you'll need to dispute the debt by the balance due date on your first billing statement.
+You have the right to dispute all or part of your VA copay charges.
+To avoid late charges, you'll need to dispute the debt within 30 days of receiving your bill.
 </div>

 <div itemscope itemtype="http://schema.org/Question">